Indefinite Leave to Remain Document Checklist 2021

 Required Documents for Indefinite Leave to Remain

 Firstly, it is important to point out that the specific information which you need to provide ultimately depends on your individual circumstances.
 The route which you are taking towards Indefinite Leave to Remain will dictate which information you will need to provide.
+This helpful post outlines the difference between the five-year and ten-year route.

 For instance, those applying for ILR as an Ancestry Visa holder will need to provide birth and/or marriage certificates of their grandparents as a unique requirement.
 As another example, those applying for ILR after they have worked in the UK for five years will need to provide information relating to their employment.